Melly Barajas Cárdenas: Early life

 Barajas Cárdenas is from Guadalajara.
 Sometime in the 1990s, while working there as a teacher and clothing designer, she vacationed with her father in Mazamitla, where the family owned a home, and they discussed the fact Europe had recently granted appellation of origin of tequila to Mexico and his own desire to have a tequila with his name on it.
 Barajas Cárdenas interpreted this as something she could make happen and started looking for a distillery that would produce a few bottles, but as she investigated the industry she became interested.
 In 2019 she recalled, "I thought it was going to be like a little gift of a few thousand pesos to make his bottles and that he could drink them with his friends, but it turned into something more."

 Barajas Cárdenas left her two jobs and began to work on formally entering the industry as a producer.
 In 1999, when she was about 22, Barajas Cárdenas opened the distillery Raza Azteca in Valle de Guadalupe, Jalisco, operated by her umbrella company Vinos y Licores Azteca.
 Eventually Barajas Cárdenas was also able to buy her own agave fields.

-Barajas Cárdenas is also co-owner of the tequila brand La Gritona.
+Barajas Cárdenas' distillery famously produces the tequila brand La Gritona, owned by Andy Coronado.